dylanfair/checklist/README.md

 ### Actions
 * Need to set up what happens in the GUI when performing the following actions:
-  * Ability to delete tags
   * Filter (by Tag)
 * Quick actions?
   * Quick-add
   * Quick-complete

 ### Backend
-* Config to keep last settings used?

 ## Done